verwo/challenges-linux-essentials/b-managing-linux-systems/01-package-managers/README.md

 *Install the `nmap` package using `apt`.*

-*Port scan the server `fenix.devbit.be`.
+*Port scan the server `docker.veict.lan`.
 Make sure you are connected to the lab network.
 What services are running on this machine?*

 ## ❌ NodeJS